drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 Toshiba labels the second diagram above as "Electronic Shutter Function".
 This refers to the function of ICG in selecting which SH interval is transferred to the readout buffer.
 However it is not a shutter in the conventional sense.
 It is easily shown experimentally that if the device is left idle, several SH cycles are needed to arrive at a noise level baseline in the readout.
 There are a number of commerical CCD systems that clock the SH pin or its equivalent to keep the sensor "clean".
 This can have important ramifications if the device is to be triggered, for example for kinetic studies.
 Alternatives include good "dark" management, designing the experiment to start with a few blank frames to clear the sensor, and/or having the device initiate the trigger.

-In practice, we find that the clock, SH and ICG pins can be driven using logic gates or by the Teensy directly with equal reliability.
-For cost and space we drive directly in the present example.
-It is straightforward to add a quad logic gate to the design if you wish.
+The clock, SH and ICG pins can be driven using logic gates.
+For some small savings in cost and space, the device seems to able to be driven directly by the Teensy.
+Adding a quad gate is straightforward if you prefer.

-Toshiba further specifies timing requirements for the ICG and SH pins relative to each other and the master clock, in the following diagram from page 9 of the datasheet.
-Note that this sets a minimum shutter period since the fastest shutter is between two trailing edges at the SH pin.
+The following diagram from page 9 of the datasheet shows the timing requirements for the ICG and SH pins relative to each other and the master clock.

 ![TCD1304-timingreqs](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/6256bbf6-0993-47ce-8623-0f77907d3063)

 With a 2MHz master clock, it takes about 7.4ms to read one record from the device into the memory of the microcontroller.
 Transfer from the microcontroller to the host PC can take an additional 5ms for the Teensy 3.x (12 Mb/s) or about 120usec with the Teensy 4.x (480 Mb/s).
-Needless to say, this sets the maximum rate, that is the time between readouts.
-The integration time, the interval between SH assertions can be much shorter.
+Needless to say, this sets the maximum frame rate, that is the time between readouts, and is different from the minimum integration interval which depends only on the minimal interval between successive trailing edges at the SH pin.

 ## Shutter, frames and timing for data acquisition.
 For data collection, we need to be able to set integration and frame intervals freely (within the physical limits of the sensor) and we need to be able to control timing with respect to an external trigger or gate.
 For purposes of understanding our requirements we can focus on the SH pin since the shutter or integration interval is defined by successive assertions of this input.